usnistgov/OSCAL/source/roadmap.html.md

 ## What are the goals addressed by OSCAL?

-{derive goals from problem statements above}
 - Improve the efficiency, accuracy, and consistency of system security assessments
-- System information can be shared across communities decreasing assessment and authorization time
+- Share system information across communities decreasing assessment and authorization time
+- Normalize the representation of security control catalogs, regulatory frameworks and system information using a machine-readable language
+- Ensure lossless transformation between machine- and human-readable content
+- Assess a system's security state much more often, ideally continuously, driving continuous contextual assurance (CA)
+- Assess a system's compliance state against several sets of requirements simultaneously and ensure traceability to the same
+- Consistent performance of assessments, regardless of system type
+- Large decrease in assessment-related labor

 ## The OSCAL approach

 - Systems with many components require different profiles per component

-### Guiding Principles
+### OSCAL Guiding Principles

 1. Produce a set of extensible formats through a community-focused effort that supports a broad range of control-based risk management processes.
 1. Support control-based risk assessment based on data collected using a continuous monitoring capability.